Kenneth Wilson (theologian): Early life and education

 Wilson was born in Bangor in North Wales.
-He attended St John’s Methodist Church, where he was greatly influenced by the minister, Revd W.T.
-Tilsley, and in the congregation, by Revd Dr Christopher North, until 1953 Professor of Hebrew at the University of North Wales.
+He attended St John’s Methodist Church, where he was greatly influenced by the minister, The Rev. W. T. Tilsley, and in the congregation, by The Rev. Dr Christopher North, who was until 1953 Professor of Hebrew at the University of North Wales.

-After a brief spell at Hereford Cathedral School (1942–45), Wilson went to Hillgrove Prep in Bangor (1945–50), and then in 1950, to Kingswood School, Bath, where the headmaster was A.B.
-Sackett.
+After a brief spell at Hereford Cathedral School (1942–45), Wilson went to Hillgrove Prep in Bangor (1945–50), and then (in 1950) to Kingswood School, Bath, where the headmaster was A. B. Sackett.

-In 1957, Wilson went up to Trinity Hall, Cambridge, where he read History and then Divinity.
-He subsequently completed an MLitt on The Justification of Moral Judgements and a PhD on The Search for System in Contemporary Theology, each part-time at University of Bristol.
+In 1957, Wilson went up to Trinity Hall, Cambridge, where he read History and Divinity.
+He subsequently completed an M.Litt on The Justification of Moral Judgements and a PhD on The Search for System in Contemporary Theology, each part-time at University of Bristol.

 Early career

 Wilson had become a Methodist local preacher at 16.
 While at Cambridge, he decided to offer himself as a candidate for the Methodist ministry and, after graduating, he went to Didsbury College (later renamed Wesley College), Bristol for his ministerial training.
 His probationary appointment was at Hinde Street Methodist Church in London, as assistant to Revd J. Neville Ward, and he was ordained in 1966.
 He later wrote of this experience in The Experience of Ordination (Epworth, 1979), published in 1979.

 In 1973 Wilson gave the Fernley Hartley Lecture, which is given annually at the Methodist Conference ‘to explain and defend the theological doctrines or the ecclesiastical polity of the Methodist Church, with special reference and adaptation to the necessities of the times’.
 Wilson’s lecture was subsequently published as Making Sense of It (Epworth, 1973).

 Later, in 1986, Wilson collaborated with Revd Professor Frances Young to write Focus on God (Epworth, 1986), on the role of the minister.
 In 1988, he and Revd Dr Ivor Jones edited a collection of essays by Methodist theologians, entitled Freedom and Grace (Epworth, 1988), to coincide with the 250th anniversary of John Wesley’s ‘Aldersgate Experience’.